Communicate Clearly on a Wide Range of Technical Subjects

 With the exception of the one-time application fee, certificate program fees are charged on a quarterly basis.
 Payment is due when you register.

 Course fees do not include any costs for class materials such as textbooks and software.

 Technical Communicator and Project Manager

-Explore user experience design and research, and learn sophisticated methods for planning and developing intuitive, user-friendly product design.
+Acquire in-depth knowledge of user experience design and research, and learn sophisticated methods for planning and developing intuitive, user-friendly digital tools and products.

 Build practical skills in developmental editing, copy editing and collaborating with writers, and develop the expertise to transform a rough draft into a polished work.

 Develop your craft and boost your writing abilities with courses in fiction, nonfiction, memoir, children’s literature, screenwriting, and publishing and promotion.